edaplayground/eda-playground/docs/settings.rst

 Additional command-line *compile options* and *run options* may be specified in the bottom textboxes.

+The **Run Time** option can be used to specify the number of timesteps for the simulation to run.
+By default, the simulation runs forever until it hits a breakpoint or *$finish*.

 ModelSim Compile Options for SystemVerilog/Verilog
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^